WiiLink24/web/src/content/guide/wii.md

 8. Once you read the EULA, click on "I ACCEPT".

 9. Navigate back to the main settings page, select WiiConnect24, and set "WiiConnect24" and "Standby Connection" to On.

+### Setting your region in AnyGlobe Changer

+<l class="notice generic smallwidth">This allows you to set your country if the WiiConnect24 settings say that it's not supported.</l>
+1. Launch The Homebrew Channel on your console.
+2. Open AnyGlobe Changer.
+3. Read the disclaimer, and press `1` to continue.
+4. Using the D-pad, set your region and sub-region.
+5. Highlight `Save Settings`, then press `A` to save.
+6. Return to the System Menu.

 ### Adding Personal Information